LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

 )

 try {
-    # Example: Trigger the update deployment using a custom REST call or module cmdlet.
-    # (The exact command depends on your configuration and modules available.)
     Write-Output "Triggering update deployment '$DeploymentName' for workspace '$WorkspaceId'..."

-    # For illustration purposes only - replace with your actual Update Management command.
     Invoke-AzOperationalInsightsQuery `
         -WorkspaceId $WorkspaceId `
         -Query "AzureActivity | where CategoryValue=='Update'" | Out-Null